-Table 2 Estimated discount factor distributions, estimation targets and non-targeted moments.
+Table 2 Estimated discount factor distributions, estimation targets, and non-targeted moments

 Note: Panel (A) shows the estimated parameters of the discount distributions for each education group.
 It also shows the minimum and maximum values we use in our discrete approximation to the uniform distribution of discount factors for each group.
-Panel (B) shows the weighted median rato of liquid wealth to permanent income from the 2004 SCF and in the model.
+Panel (B) shows the weighted median ratio of liquid wealth to permanent income from the 2004 SCF and in the model.
 In the annual data from the SCF, the annual PI is divided by 4 to obtain a quarterly number.
 Panel (C) shows percent of total wealth held by each education group in the 2004 SCF and in the model.
 It also shows the average annual MPCs calculated for each individual from the splurge and the quarterly MPCs, and then averaged by education group.

-suffer from the ‘missing middle’ problem, identified in Kaplan and Violante (2022), in which the middle of the wealth distribution has too little wealth.
-Our model avoids this problem for two reasons: i) the ‘splurge’ pushes up MPCs relative to wealth; ii) we calibrate to liquid wealth rather than total wealth.
+suffer from the “missing middle” problem, identified in Kaplan and Violante (2022), in which the middle of the wealth distribution has too little wealth.
+Our model avoids this problem for two reasons: (1) The splurge pushes up MPCs relative to wealth, and (2) we calibrate to liquid wealth rather than total wealth.

 There are a few points to note regarding the estimated discount factor distribution for the Dropout group, however.
-Panel B of Table 2 reports that the median liquid wealth to permanent income ratio for this group is quite low at 4.64, and the top left quadrant of Figure 2 shows that liquid wealth is very concentrated within this education group, as the bottom 80 percent only hold 3.6 percent of the wealth within the Dropout group.
-Hence, the estimated discount factor distribution is centered at a very low value with βd = 0.694 to get little saving in this group on average, and the distribution is very wide with ∇d = 0.542 to get a distribution where wealth is very concentrated.
+Panel B of table 2 reports that the median liquid-wealth-to-permanent-income ratio for this group is quite low at 4.64, and the top-left quadrant of figure 2 shows that liquid wealth is very concentrated within this education group, as the bottom 80 percent hold only 3.6 percent of the wealth within the Dropout group.
+Hence, the estimated discount factor distribution is centered at a very low value, with βd = 0.694, to get little saving in this group, on average, and the distribution is very wide, with ∇d = 0.542, to get a distribution where wealth is very concentrated.

 At the upper end of the discount factor distribution for the Dropout group, these

-Figure 2 Distributions of liquid wealth within each educational group and for the whole population from the 2004 Survey of Consumer Finance and from the estimated model.
+Figure 2 Distributions of liquid wealth within each educational group and for the whole population from the 2004 Survey of Consumer Finances and from the estimated model

 estimates would imply a discount factor far above 1.
-However, this is not actually the relevant constraint on the maximum discount factors.
-Instead, the maximum value reported in Panel A of Table 2 is imposed to ensure that the Growth Impatience Condition (GIC) discussed in Carroll (2022), is always satisfied.
-This constraint is imposed in the estimation for each education group, but it is only binding for the Dropout group.
-Thus the estimation can select a large value of ∇d without violating the constraint.
+However, this value is not actually the relevant constraint on the maximum discount factors.
+Instead, the maximum value reported in panel A of table 2 is imposed to ensure that the Growth Impatience Condition (GIC), discussed in Carroll (2022), is always satisfied.
+This constraint is imposed in the estimation for each education group, but it is binding only for the Dropout group.
+Thus, the estimation can select a large value of ∇d without violating the constraint.

 The result is that several of the types in the Dropout group have very low discount factors and are very impatient.
 In this way, the model fits the feature of the data for the Dropout group that the bottom quintiles do not save at all and do not accumulate any liquid wealth.
 Very low estimates for discount factors are in line with those obtained in the literature on payday lending.